Christopher Reeve: Aviation and sailing

 Reeve was a licensed pilot and began reaching milestones in his early 20s: private, instrument, multi-engine, commercial, instructor, and glider.
 In 1976, Reeve purchased his first aircraft, a second-hand Cherokee 140.
 After his paralyzing accident, he fondly recalled sleeping under its wings during a solo trip across Canada.
 Over the years, he owned an A36 Bonanza, a Beechcraft Baron, a Cheyenne II, and a sailplane.
-He flew solo across the Atlantic twice and was a pilot for the Environmental Air Force.
+Reeve flew solo across the Atlantic twice and was a pilot for the Environmental Air Force.

 When Robin Williams was filming The World According to Garp, Glenn Close recalled that Reeve would "literally swoop in, piloting his own plane, scoop Robin up, and away they would fly for the weekend."
 During the shooting of Superman III, Reeve joined The Tiger Club, a group of aviators who pilot vintage de Havilland Tiger Moth biplanes.
 Reeve knew how to fly a Stearman and did his own piloting in the film The Aviator.
 He also enjoyed gliding; his personal record was 32,000 ft.

 Reeve was an avid sailor.
 While filming The Bostonians, he lived aboard his Swan 40, Chandelle, and would take the cast and crew sailing on the weekends.
 In 1989, he sold Chandelle and bought a sloop sailboat, Cambria 46, which he named the Sea Angel.
 According to David Walters Yachts, "when Chris Reeve came to build a Cambria, he did not want a double entry 44.
 A new deck mold with a single entry was built, and was designated the new 46 model."

-He sailed in the Caribbean and to Bermuda a few times.
+Reeve sailed in the Caribbean and to Bermuda a few times.
 The coast of New England is what he knew best, sailing "all over the East, Nova Scotia, and Maine."
 His favorite ports were Nantucket, Yarmouth, and Christmas Cove in Maine.